 Our conclusion on the taxation of private credit

-A loan will always remain an additional charge in your budget.
-However, it is very appreciable to take advantage of a competitive loan solution that is also tax deductible.
+A credit will always remain an additional charge in your budget.
+However, it is very valuable to take advantage of a competitive loan solution that is also deductible from your taxes.

 Unfortunately, many people don't necessarily think about declaring their private loans.
 Often for lack of knowledge or for fear of making a mistake.
 It also happens that specialists in the subject, such as a fiduciary for example, simply forget to declare your credit.